 * visits to exhibitions and places of interest in the school environment

 * an 'outdoor activities' week for P6 (eg Co Fermanagh) and a week's educational tour outside the province for boys in P7 (eg Edinburgh) or skiing in Europe.

 * an annual Open Day, demonstrating the high standards achieved at all levels in the school

 * two written reports per year on each boy's progress and regular meetings with teachers.

 All major games are coached while extra curricular activities include chess, cookery, oil painting, computers, judo, public speaking, photography, calligraphy, gardening and art.

-The Headmaster, Mr Alan Armstrong, is available for interview or telephone calls at any time.
+The Headmaster, Mr Smyth, is available for interview or telephone calls at any time.
 He and members of staff welcome the opportunity to meet parents and discuss any matter concerning a boy's welfare or progress.